CWA 319(h) Grants

 NPS water pollution occurs when rain, snowmelt and irrigation water flows over developed or disturbed land, carrying with it contaminants including oil, sediment, pesticides, bacteria and nutrients.
 This contaminated water makes its way into Nevada’s waterways either directly or through storm drains.
 Nonpoint source pollution continues to be a significant threat to Nevada’s waterways.
 Implementing water quality restoration projects and educating our citizens on how they can help will reduce that threat.

-The NPS Program is now soliciting proposals for the implementation of on-the-ground projects to mitigate nonpoint source pollution or efforts that lead to watershed plans that will allow activities to protect waters from nonpoint source pollution in the future (see below).
-Details are provided in the Grant Funding Opportunity (GFO) and the applications are accepted via an E-Form document (both are provided below along with E-Form Application instructions).
+The NPS Program is currently soliciting proposals for efforts that will lead to accepted watershed-based plans to protect waters from nonpoint source pollution in the future.
+Details are provided in the Grant Funding Opportunity (GFO) below.

-The grants support water quality improvement projects and the development and implementation of watershed based plans that focus on reductions in NPS pollution.
+The grants support development of watershed-based plans that focus on reductions in nonpoint source pollution.
 Proposals are reviewed by a Technical Advisory Committee and ranked on project merit.
-Projects that are anticipated to measurably reduce pollutants released to streams, rivers, and lakes are given high priority.

 For any questions or more information, please contact Chris Fritsen, Bureau of Water Quality Planning, Nevada Division of Environmental Protection at 775-687-9558 or cfritsen [at] ndep.nv.gov.